-A year later, Girl Scouts of the Commonwealth of Virginia began with Troop #1 in Highland Springs, VA.
-In 1932, the first African American Girl Scout troop in the South was formed in Richmond, VA meeting at Virginia Union University (VUU).
-Today, there is a historical marker commemorating history-making Girl Scout Troop 34 on VUU's campus.
+A year later, Girl Scouts of the Commonwealth of Virginia began with Troop #1 in Highland Springs.
+In 1932, the first African-American Girl Scout troop in the South was formed in Richmond, meeting at Virginia Union University.
+Today, there is a historical marker commemorating history-making Girl Scout Troop 34 on Virginia Union's campus.

 Girl Scouts of the Commonwealth of Virginia believes in the power of every girl.
-Our leadership program is designed to help a girl discover who she is, what she can do and connects her with a powerful community of girls and mentors to make it happen.
-With unique opportunities Girl Scouts explore, learn, succeed and take action to make a difference in their community.
+Our leadership program is designed to help a girl discover who she is and what she can do and connects her with a powerful community of girls and mentors to make it happen.
+Girl Scouts explore, learn, succeed and take action to make a difference in their community.

-With support from dedicated adult volunteers, parents and staff, we deliver the best Girl Scout experience to nearly 16,500 members: 10,750 girls and over 5,600 adults in a 30 county and 6 city area within Central, Northern, Southern and Eastern Virginia (link to council map).
-Our council's headquarters is located in the City of Richmond.
+With support from dedicated adult volunteers, parents and staff members, we deliver the best Girl Scout experience to more than 17,500 members: 12,118 girls and 5,450 adults in a 30-county and six-city area within central Virginia.
+Our council's headquarters is located in the city of Richmond.
 Our Girl Scout Shop is also located at our headquarters.
-We enjoy two camp properties: Pamunkey Ridge Girl Scout Camp in Hanover County and Camp Kittamaqund in Northumberland County.
+We maintain two camp properties: Pamunkey Ridge Girl Scout Camp in Hanover County and Camp Kittamaqund in Northumberland County.

-As your local council, we're your partner in all things Girl Scouts and we can't wait for you to get started.
-If you are a girl looking for a place to fit in and have fun, an adult who wants to volunteer to make a real difference in girls' lives, or a corporation, foundation, organization or individual that wants to support the good work of Girl Scouts, you've come to the right place!
+As your local council, we're your partner in all things Girl Scout and we can't wait for you to get started.
+If you are a girl looking for a place to fit in and have fun, an adult who wants to volunteer to make a real difference in girls' lives or a corporation, foundation or organization that wants to support the good work of Girl Scouts, you've come to the right place!